Categories: Research papers

 In late June 2020 India banned 59 Chinese mobile applications, including top social media platforms such as TikTok, WeChat, Alibaba’s UC Browser and several hit games.
 With about 300 mln unique Indian users directly affected, this is seen as a unique opportunity for Indian development companies to fill the void with their own apps and services.

 Several hackathons were immediately launched, some even by the Prime Minister Narendra Modi.
 Such events and forums are.
 Original desi games and dedicated online content are more than welcome by the users, and are expected to boost local growth in mobile gaming opportunities.
-Considering that between 2014 and 2020 the Indian iGaming industry already exceeded $350 million in investments from global companies, the forecast is more than optimistic.
+Considering that between 2014 and 2020 the Indian iGaming industry had already exceeded $350 million in investments from global companies, the forecast remained more than optimistic.
+Mid-2021 reports confirm investor faith, as cited above.

 What Online Gaming Operators Still Need to Do